DevExpress-Examples/XPO_how-to-generate-sql-script-for-schema-migration/README.md

 # XPO - How to Use the Database Schema Migrations API

-> ### Note
-> The Database Schema Migrations API is available as CTP.
-Refer to the [Database Schema Migrations (CTP)](https://supportcenter.devexpress.com/ticket/details/t879111) KB article for additional information.
+## How It Works

-To support Database Schema Migrations, [XPO Data Store Providers](https://docs.devexpress.com/XPO/2114/fundamentals/database-systems-supported-by-xpo) implement the following interfaces:
+To support [Database Schema Migrations](https://supportcenter.devexpress.com/ticket/details/t879111), XPO data store [providers](https://docs.devexpress.com/XPO/2114/fundamentals/database-systems-supported-by-xpo) implement the following interfaces:
 - **IDataStoreSchemaMigrationProvider** - exposes methods used to compare the Data Model with the database schema and to apply differences to the database schema.
 - **IUpdateSchemaSqlFormatter** - exposes methods used to generate SQL statements for a manual schema update.